 Still, the link between hanging out in Midwestern train yards and founding paradigmatic Silicon Valley companies is not the most obvious of connections.
 For those seeking person/universe fit, Dorsey's path is assuring in the same way as Steve Jobs's famous commencement speech, when he told Stanford grads to trust that the "dots" of their lives would "somehow connect" in their futures.
 See also Gentry Underwood, whose quest to solve problems brought him from studying social change to IDEO to cofounding Orchestra, launching Mailbox, and getting acquired by Dropbox.

-The Takeaway: The dots will connect.
+Bottom Line: The dots will connect.
 Like Dorsey's fascinations brought him from St. Louis to New York to Silicon Valley, entrepreneurial energy has a way of taking you into unexpected--and fitting--places.